freekrai/summarizer/README.md

 ## How this works

-Here's a step-bystep explanation of how and why this algorithm works.
+Here's a step-by-step explanation of how and why this algorithm works.

 ### Intersecting Text: